Limitations

 Instance lifecycle policy

-• Maintenance reboots: Cloud GPU VMs might restart without prior notification to apply system updates, security patches, or infrastructure maintenance.
+• Maintenance reboots: While we prioritize planned maintanance windows, critical security patches, urgent stability issues or Incidentes may require emergency maintenance with extremely short or no notification.
 Design your applications to handle unexpected restarts and configure services to restart automatically on boot.

 • Fixed resource scaling: Size your servers appropriately at creation time.
 CPU core and RAM upscaling or downscaling are not currently supported after provisioning.